dlccyes/CollegeNotes/NTUNotes/Junior/polly/BlameIt - Zooming in on Wide-area Latencies to a Global Cloud Provider.md

 - works well in practice

 ## Active Probes
-- blaming middle segment doesn't tell you which AS is at fault
+blaming middle segment doesn't tell you which AS is at fault -> need finer fault localization

 ### selective active probing
 - if use active measurements